-Our synthesis of the anthropogenic vegetation at the ecoregion level has detected a discrepancy between the number of vegetation units described in the literature (i.e. 38 alliances) and the number supported by numerical classification (28 alliances).
-Our classification supported that anthropogenic vegetation can be broadly divided into three groups belonging to trampled, weed, and ruderal communities.
-These groups are organized along a principal axis of variation related to abiotic stress, and a second axis related to disturbance.
+Our synthesis of the anthropogenic vegetation of the northwestern Iberian Peninsula has detected a discrepancy between the number of vegetation units described in the literature (i.e. 34 alliances) and the number supported by numerical classification (25 alliances).
+Our classification supported that anthropogenic vegetation can be broadly divided into three groups belonging to trampled, weed and ruderal communities.
+These groups are organized along a principal axis of variation related to abiotic stress and a second axis related to disturbance.
 These two axes determine the characteristics of the communities in terms of species origins and species traits.
 This synthesis allows for a better understanding of anthropogenic vegetation, as a first step towards a better integration of this biodiversity asset into ecosystem management and nature-based solutions.

 Vegetation and habitat classification of anthropogenic communities

-Our analysis supports the existence of 28 anthropogenic alliances in the vegetation of the Iberian Atlantic ecoregion.
-While the core of this vegetation diversity is made up of temperate European alliances, these are enriched by the occurrence of eight Mediterranean alliances (Galio valantiae-Parietarion judaicae, Polycarpion tetraphylli, Allion triquetri, Chenopodion muralis, Echio-Galactition tomentosae, Paspalo-Agrostion semiverticillati, Balloto-Conion maculati and Cynancho-Convolvulion sepium); plus three alliances that are endemic of the Iberian coasts (Linario polygalifoliae-Vulpion alopecuri) and mountains (Carduo carpetani-Cirsion odontolepidis, Cirsion richterano-chodati) (Mucina et al. 2016).
-Seven of these alliances had been reported as absent or uncertain in the ecoregion (Caucalidion lappulae, Chenopodion muralis), or only present in the Portuguese sector of the ecoregion (Spergulo arvensis-Erodion cicutariae, Allion triquetri, Echio-Galactition tomentosae, Carduo carpetani-Cirsion odontolepidis, Cynancho-Convolvulion sepium) by the recently published distribution maps of vegetation alliances in Europe (Preislerová et al. 2022).
-Our dataset supports that six of these alliances are relatively well distributed in the ecoregion, while Caucalidion lappulae only has isolated occurrences.
-On the other hand, our dataset does not support the occurrence in the ecoregion of nine Mediterranean alliances (Roemerion hybridae, Diplotaxion erucoidis, Euphorbion prostratae, Alysso granatensis-Brassicion barrelieri, Hordeion murini, Taeniathero-Aegilopion geniculatae, Parietarion lusitanico-mauritanicae, Onopordion castellani, Silybo mariani-Urticion piluliferae) and one temperate alliance (Fragarion vescae) that had been cited as potentially occurring here (Izco et al. 2000; Mucina et al. 2016; Díaz González 2020; Durán Gómez 2020; Preislerová et al. 2022).
-For habitat classification purposes, we propose that this vegetation diversity can be summarized into 15 EUNIS habitat types: one constructed habitat (J2.5), ten vegetated human-made habitats (V11, V12, V13, V15, V32, V35, V34, V37, V38, V39), three habitats of woodland fringes and clearings and tall forb stands (R54, R55, R57) and one habitat of periodically-exposed shores (Q61).
-In general, we have followed the correspondence between alliances and EUNIS habitats proposed by the EUNIS expert system (), except for Echio-Galactition tomentosae which, in the context of the ecoregion, seems to be more adequately placed in the habitat V37 Annual anthropogenic herbaceous vegetation rather than in the habitat V33 Dry Mediterranean land with unpalatable non-vernal herbaceous vegetation.
+Our analysis supports the existence of 25 anthropogenic alliances in the vegetation of the Iberian Atlantic territories.
+While the core of this vegetation diversity is made up of temperate European alliances, these are enriched by the occurrence of eight Mediterranean alliances (Galio valantiae-Parietarion judaicae, Polycarpion tetraphylli, Allion triquetri, Chenopodion muralis, Echio-Galactition tomentosae, Paspalo-Agrostion semiverticillati, Silybo mariani-Urticion piluliferae and Balloto-Conion maculati); plus three alliances that are endemic of the Iberian coasts (Linario polygalifoliae-Vulpion alopecuri) and mountains (Carduo carpetani-Cirsion odontolepidis, Cirsion richterano-chodati) (Mucina et al. 2016).
+Five of these alliances had been reported as absent or uncertain in the Iberian Atlantic territories (Chenopodion muralis) or only present in the Portuguese sector of the area (Spergulo arvensis-Erodion cicutariae, Allion triquetri, Echio-Galactition tomentosae, Carduo carpetani-Cirsion odontolepidis) by the recently published distribution maps of vegetation alliances in Europe (Preislerová et al. 2022).

+On the other hand, our dataset does not support the occurrence in the Iberian Atlantic territories of nine alliances (Caucalidion lappulae, Roemerion hybridae, Euphorbion prostratae, Hordeion murini, Taeniathero-Aegilopion geniculatae, Onopordion castellani, Onopordion acanthii, Fragarion vescae and Aegopodion podagrariae) that had been cited as potentially occurring here (Izco et al. 2000; Mucina et al. 2016; Díaz González 2020; Durán Gómez 2020; Preislerová et al. 2022).
+Of course, the fact that these nine alliances are not supported by our numerical methods only indicates that they are poorly represented in our dataset and should not be taken as absolute proof that they are absent from the Iberian Atlantic territories.